DSpace/RestContract/metadata-suggestions.md

 ```

 Properties:
-* query-based: if the external source uses a query to suggest information to import
+* query-based: if the live import source uses a query to suggest information to import
-* file-based: if the external source uses a file to suggest information to import
+* file-based: if the live import source uses a file to suggest information to import
-* metadata-based: if the external source uses the current item metadata to suggest information to import
+* metadata-based: if the live import source uses the current item metadata to suggest information to import

 Exposed links:
-* entries: the list of values managed by the external source
+* entries: the list of values managed by the live import source

 ## Linked entities
-### External source entries
+### Live import entries
 **/api/integration/metadata-suggestions/<:suggestion-name>/entries**

-It returns the filtered entries managed by the external source, see below
+It returns the filtered entries managed by the live import source, see below

 The supported parameters are:
-* page, size [see pagination](README.md#Pagination) if supported by the external source
+* page, size [see pagination](README.md#Pagination) if supported by the live import source
 * query: the terms, keywords or prefix to search.
 Applicable for sources where "query-based" is true
 * bitstream: the bitstream ID to process.
 Applicable for sources where "file-based" is true
 * use-metadata: enable metadata based search (true or false, defaults to false).
 Applicable for sources where "metadata-based" is true
 * workspaceitem: the current workspace item ID (mutually exclusive with workflowitem)
 * workflowitem: the current workflow item ID (mutually exclusive with workspaceitem)

-It returns the entries in the external source matching the query, bitstream or item metadata
+It returns the entries in the live import source matching the query, bitstream or item metadata

-sample for an external source /api/integration/metadata-suggestions/orcid/entries?query=Smith&size=2
+sample for a live import source /api/integration/metadata-suggestions/orcid/entries?query=Smith&size=2
 ```json
 {
   "_embedded": {